 - 1. The Least Principle does not hold for the set of all integers \mathbb{Z} .
 For example, the set of all even integers contains $-2, -4, \ldots$ and so does not have a least element. - 2.
 The Least Principle does not hold for the set of all positive real numbers $\mathbb{R}^+ = (0, \infty)$.
 For example, the set $(0, \infty)$ has no smallest element.
 For any element x in $(0, \infty)$ we can always find a smaller element in $(0, \infty)$, for example, x/2. - 3.
 Check that the Least Principle also holds for the set of non-negative integers, $\{0, 1, 2, \ldots\}$. - 4.
-The phrase "well ordering principle" refers to the fact that one can use the least principle to describe a nice ordering: the least element, the next smallest element, and so on.
-These elements are produced by repeated applications of the Least Principle as follows.
+The phrase "well ordering principle" refers to the fact that one can use the least principle to describe a nice ordering: the least element, the next smallest element, and so on. - These elements are produced by repeated applications of the Least Principle as follows.
 Start with the whole set \mathbb{N} ; its least element is 1.
 Now remove 1 from consideration.
 We still have a non-empty subset of \mathbb{N} , which has (by the Least Principle) a smallest element, namely 2.
 Now also remove 2 from consideration.
-Continue.
-5. Note that the set of non-negative real numbers $[0, \infty)$ has a least element, namely 0, but does not have a next smallest element.
+Continue. - 5.
+Note that the set of non-negative real numbers $[0, \infty)$ has a least element, namely 0, but does not have a next smallest element.
 The Least Principle is very useful in providing proofs of statements involving natural numbers.
 We will see how it is used in the following situations. - 1.
 In proving irrationality of certain numbers. - 2.
 In proving the Division Algorithm. - 3.
 In proving that Greatest Common Divisors are linear combinations. - 4.
 It is equivalent to the Principle of Mathematical Induction (in all its incarnations).
-The Least Principle is an existential statement.
-It states that a least element exists.
+The Least Principle is an universally and existentially quantified statement.
+It states that a least element exists (existential portion) for any (universal portion) non-empty set of natural numbers.
+The existential content is useful for proving the existence of integers (such as the quotient and remainder in the Division Algorithm, or the greatest common divisor in Bézout's Theorem).
 It is also ideal for use in proofs by contradiction.
 This least element is the focus of a proof by contradiction in the case of the irrationality proofs.
 In the proof of the Division Algorithm, the least element of a particular set turns out to be the remainder, and a proof by contradiction is used to show that this remainder is strictly smaller than the divisor d.
-In the proof of the result about greatest common divisors, the least element of another particular set turns out to be the greatest common divisor, and the proof that it is indeed a common divisor is given by contradiction.
+In the proof of Bézout's Theorem about greatest common divisors, the least element of another particular set turns out to be the greatest common divisor, and the proof that it is indeed a common divisor is given by contradiction.
 We will see that the Least Principle is equivalent to the (various formulations of the) Principle of Mathematical Induction.
 More details are given below.
 The Least Principle in Irrationality Proofs Our first three examples of the Least Principle in action involve proofs that $\sqrt{2}$ is irrational.
 The general framework for these proofs is the same in all three examples.
 We used this template in the group work proofs in class.
 These notes are a recap of those group work exercises.
 Proposition. $\sqrt{2}$ is irrational.